Gianpi612/torrents2py/README.md

                         # - If max page is not provided it will show only 1 page of torrents
 }

-# Perform a search with the specified filters
+# Pass filters to search_torrents to perform a search with the specified filters
 results, magnet_links = search_torrents("Search input", filters)

 print("\nFiltered Search Results:")